lukso-network/docs/docs/learn/smart-contract-developers/create-nft-collection.md

 # Create an NFT Collection Using LSP8

-This tutorial will explore how to create a collection of unique digital assets.
+This tutorial will explore how to create a collection of unique [digital assets](../../standards/tokens/LSP8-Identifiable-Digital-Asset.md).

 :::info

 ⌨️ The full code of this example can be found in the 👾 [lukso-hardhat-template](https://github.com/CJ42/LUKSO-Hardhat-template).

 :::

 :::note

-This guide builds on top of a Hartdhat project using TypeScript as described in the [Getting Started section](../smart-contract-developers/getting-started.md).
+This guide builds on top of a Hardhat project using TypeScript as described in the [Getting Started section](../smart-contract-developers/getting-started.md).

 :::